Stevens T. Mason: Retirement and death in New York

 In 1841, Mason left Michigan for New York City, where his wealthy father-in-law, Thaddeus Phelps, lived.
 Mason tried to establish a law practice there, but struggled to build a clientele.
 He caught pneumonia in the winter of 1842 and died at the age of 31 during the night of January 4, 1843, though his date of death is sometimes listed as January 5.

 Mason was initially interred at New York Marble Cemetery, but on June 4, 1905, his remains were brought from New York to Detroit, accompanied by his sister Emily Mason, then age 92; his daughter, Dorothy Mason Wright; three grandsons; and several grand-nephews and great-grandchildren.
 Services were conducted by Rev. David M. Cooper, who had known Mason as governor, 70 years earlier.
 Other notable attendees included then-Governor Fred M. Warner, and the mayor of Detroit, George P. Codd.
 His remains were interred at Capitol Park, the site of the old Michigan Capitol.
 Later, a bronze statue of Mason on a granite pedestal was erected over the grave.
 The statue was created by sculptor Albert Weinert and depicted the young Mason in a confident pose.

 On September 3, 2009, officials announced that the park would be reconfigured and the monument moved several yards.
 But when the crews began to excavate the site, they discovered no grave.
 After four days of searching, the vault containing the remains was located on June 29, 2010, a few yards south of its original site.
 It was believed the grave was moved from its 1905 location in 1955 to make room for a bus terminal.

 On the 199th anniversary of his birth, October 27, 2010, Mason was reburied for the fourth time in a newly built vault in the pedestal beneath the bronze statue designed by Albert Weinert.
 Mason's great-great-great grandnephew, who resides in Grosse Ile, Michigan, witnessed the reinterment.
 The current Dean of the Cathedral Church of St. Paul, where funeral services were held for Mason in 1843, officiated at the ceremony.
 Prior to the reinterment, Mason's remains were transported to Lansing where they lay in state in the Capitol Building.
-Mason was only the third Michigan governor to lie in state in the Capitol.
+Mason was only the fourth Michigan governor to lie in state in the Capitol.

 Among his other accomplishments, Mason created an educational system and relocated the University of Michigan to Ann Arbor.